 A Complete Guide to Montessori Education

 Parents want only the best for their children, with education being a primary factor.
-To empower your child to become more independent through hands-on, practical learning, the Montessori method provides the key skills necessary for them to flourish.
+Many parents explore the meaning of Montessori as they search for an approach that empowers children to become more independent through hands-on, practical learning.
+The Montessori method provides the key skills necessary for them to flourish.

 Our guide details everything you need to know about Montessori education, including its key components, curriculum and the benefits for your child's development.

-Established by Dr. Maria Montessori in the 1900s, the Montessori method is an educational approach that focuses on a child’s unique abilities, needs and interests.
-In addition to academic learning, a child learns emotional, ethical and social skills.
-This method aims to teach children to become resilient, creative and adaptable.
+Established by Dr. Maria Montessori in the 1900s, the Montessori method is an educational approach that focuses on a child's unique abilities, needs and interests.
+The Montessori education meaning extends beyond traditional academics — in addition to intellectual learning, children develop emotional, ethical and social skills.
+This method aims to teach children to become resilient, creative and adaptable individuals who thrive both inside and outside the classroom.

 Core Components of the Montessori Method